toastal/either/README.md

 ## Project & Community Notes

 This project is regrettably available on [GitHub](https://github.com/toastal/either).
 The Elm community has tied itself to the closed-source, Microsoft-owned code forge of GitHub for package registry and identity.
-This does not protect the privacy or freedom to its community members.
+This does not protect the privacy or freedom of its community members.

 ---